 Padres Press Release

-SAN DIEGO - The San Diego Padres today announced they have recalled left-handed pitcher Robbie Erlin from Triple-A Tucson and have optioned right-handed pitcher Brad Brach to the same Tucson club.
+The San Diego Padres today announced that they have recalled right-handed pitcher Miles Mikolas from Triple-A Tucson and have placed right-handed pitcher Jason Marquis on the 15-day disabled list, retroactive to July 20, with a right elbow strain.
 Executive Vice President/General Manager Josh Byrnes made the announcement.